bitplane/schrodingers-rng/README.md

 rolling or coin flipping machine would have less complexities and potential attack vectors.

+The values captured are time (frame number), brightness, x position and y position BUT ONLY ONE SHOULD BE USED.
+Each value is tied to each other; a frame number declares that the X and Y values are not off the screen; the angle of the radiation source may mean that the brightness of an event may leak information about its position, or a given X position may make a Y position more likely.

-Test with diehard before generating private keys with this method.
+Test with diehard before generating private keys with this toy.

 Ingredients
 -----------